rajatrayaraddi/predictive-analytics/README.md

-# Graph Analytics Using R
+# Exploring Clustering Variance and Predicitve Analytics Using R
 This repository contains the code, workspace, and report for a clustering variance and predictive analytics project completed for the course **CSCI 6444: Big Data & Analytics** at The George Washington University.

 ---